api3dao/data-feed-reader-example/README.md

 DATA_FEED_ID=0x981fb212c961973cb0e36c2ba003ab0d43e61f01035284e8c9917a296b78dbcb yarn run:allow-to-read-with-id
 ```

-Then you can use the script below to have the DataFeedReaderExample contract read the data feed.
+Then, you can use the script below to have the DataFeedReaderExample contract read the data feed.

 ```sh
 DATA_FEED_ID=0x981fb212c961973cb0e36c2ba003ab0d43e61f01035284e8c9917a296b78dbcb yarn run:read-with-id
 ```

-You can also omit reading the timestamp and only get the value.
+You can also omit the timestamp and only read the value.

 ```sh
 DATA_FEED_ID=0x981fb212c961973cb0e36c2ba003ab0d43e61f01035284e8c9917a296b78dbcb yarn run:read-value-with-id